top of page

 • browns quickly

-The monk fruit sweeteners I list here contain 99% allulose and 1% fruit extract.
-So, to understand how to choose and use these monk fruit products requires knowing the do's and don'ts of allulose.
-To help with that, I created the SUGAR SWAP STARTER KIT.
+Most monk fruit sweeteners I list here contain 99% allulose and 1% fruit extract.
+Since using these blends properly depends on knowing the do's and don'ts of allulose, I created the SUGAR SWAP STARTER KIT to help you make informed choices.

 MONK FRUIT BLEND